Night-Sky-Studio/interknot-calculator/README.md

 externally and be as close as possible to the in-game results without going into the rabbit hole of making an entire game combat simulation engine.

-Damage of each action is calculated independently (previous or future rotation actions don't have any effect on the damage).
+The damage of each action is calculated independently (previous or future rotation actions don't have any effect on the damage).
 Calculator uses damage formulas and information described in [this document](https://docs.google.com/document/d/e/2PACX-1vSo82Ac3HqdI_G5_BoAqYJToK6LX4FGLPJxjPZEbhMQ-wSyFyxDFl1dr8i5czcCLJmYwxWfsXkCXN6v/pub).
 Those formulas could be found in the `Calculator`'s `GetStandardDamage()` and `GetAnomalyDamage()` functions.